-- Periodically monitor serum creatinine and potassium levels for the development of increased creatinine or changes in potassium when ACE inhibitors, angiotensin receptor blockers, or diuretics are used.
+- Periodically monitor serum creatinine and potassium levels for the development of increased creatinine or changes in potassium when ACE inhibitors, ARB, or diuretics are used.
 (Level of evidence: B)

-- Continued monitoring of UACR in patients with albuminuria treated with an ACE inhibitor or ARBs is reasonable to assess the response to treatment and progression of diabetic kidney disease.
+- Continued monitoring of UACR in patients with albuminuria treated with an ACE inhibitor or an ARB is reasonable to assess the response to treatment and progression of chronic kidney disease.
 (Level of evidence: E)

-- When estimated glomerular filtration rate is <60 mL/min/1.73 m2, evaluate and manage potential complications of chronic kidney disease.
+- When estimated GFR is <60 mL/min/1.73 m2, evaluate and manage potential complications of chronic kidney disease.
 (Level of evidence: E)

-- Patients should be referred for evaluation for renal replacement treatment if they have an estimated glomerular filtration rate <30 mL/min/1.73 m2.
+- Patients should be referred for evaluation for renal replacement treatment if they have an estimated GFR<30 mL/min/1.73 m2.
 (Level of evidence: A)

 - Promptly refer to a physician experienced in the care of kidney disease for uncertainty about the etiology of kidney disease, difficult management issues, and rapidly progressing kidney disease.
 (Level of evidence: B)